 Benefits for installed pastors ("Pastor's Participation") include on a non-contributory basis participation in the Defined Benefit Pension Plan, the Death and Disability Plan and the Medical Plan, providing preferred provider (PPO) medical benefits.
-Annual Pension, Death and Disability Plan dues were 12% of effective salary in 2018, 2019 and 2020.
-Medical Plan dues were 25% of effective salary in 2018, 2019 and 2020.
+Annual Pension, Death and Disability Plan dues were 12% of effective salary in 2019 and 2020, and 9.5% of effective salary in 2021.
+Annual Medical Plan dues were 25% of effective salary in 2019 and 2020, and 27% of effective salary in 2021.

 Employers have the option to offer benefits from various menu options on a stand-alone basis to eligible employees.
-Pension, Death and Disability Plan dues were 12% of a member's effective salary in 2018, 2019 and 2020.
-Annual Death and Disability Plan dues for members not participating in the Pension Plan were 2.5% of effective salary in 2018, 2019 and 2020.
+Annual Pension, Death and Disability Plan dues were 12% of a member's effective salary in 2019 and 2020, and 9.5% of effective salary in 2021.
+Annual Death and Disability Plan dues for members not participating in the Pension Plan were 2.5% of effective salary in 2019, 2020 and 2021.
 For medical coverage, the cost is expressed in dollar-denominated coverage-level rates and may involve cost sharing by employees.
 Employing organizations may provide other ministers of the church with either Pastor's Participation or Menu-based options.

-Effective January 1, 2019, churches have the option to offer benefits to young ministers through Pathways to Renewal.
+Churches have the option to offer benefits to young ministers through Pathways to Renewal.
 This plan brings young ministers into the Benefits Plan with the full benefits of Pastor's Participation at substantially reduced dues for five years.
-Annual Pension, Death and Disability Plan dues were 3% of effective salary in 2019 and 2020.
-Medical Plan dues were 16.75% in 2019 and 2020.
+Annual Pension, Death and Disability Plan dues were 3% of effective salary in 2019, 2020 and 2021.
+Annual Medical Plan dues were 16.75% in 2019 and 2020, and 18% in 2021.